12 Best User Feedback Plugins for WordPress in 2024

 Jotform is a simple online form builder that integrates with hundreds of SaaS tools.

-With the Jotform feedback button, you can:
+With the Jotform feedback button, you can create and track dozens of forms via WordPress plugins.

 • Integrate with 100+ technology solutions, including CRMs and email marketing